Immunocore: History

 Immunocore was founded in 2008 as a spinout of MediGene AG, which acquired Avidex in 2006.
-The core technology was spun out of Oxford University in 1999 by Dr Bent Jakobsen into Avidex Ltd.
+The core technology was spun out of Oxford University in 1999 by Bent Jakobsen into Avidex Ltd.

 In July 2015, Immunocore announced the completion of an initial $320 million private financing round, Europe's largest ever financing round by a private life sciences company.
 Fidelity Management & Research Company, Woodford Investment Management, Malin Corporation, Eli Lilly and Company, and RTW Investments all participated in this fundraise along with other unnamed investors and existing shareholders.

-In September 2017, the Bill & Melinda Gates Foundation announced a $40 million investment in Immunocore to accelerate the development of Immunocore’s ImmTAV and ImmTAB therapeutics.
+In September 2017, the Bill and Melinda Gates Foundation announced a $40 million investment in Immunocore to accelerate the development of Immunocore's ImmTAV and ImmTAB therapeutics.

 In March 2020, Immunocore announced the closing of its $130 million Series B private financing round.
 In January 2021, Immunocore announced the closing of its $75 million Series C round.
-Immunocore went public in February 2021, with closing announced on February 9, 2021.
+Immunocore went public in February 2021, with closing announced on 9 February 2021.